Apple Advances Health Apps with CareKit

 CareKit will be released as an open source framework next month allowing the developer community to continue building on the first four modules designed by Apple, that include:

-“With ResearchKit, we quickly realized the power of mobile apps for running inexpensive, high-quality clinical studies with unprecedented reach,” said Ray Dorsey, MD, David M. Levy Professor of Neurology at the University of Rochester Medical Center.
+“With ResearchKit, we quickly realised the power of mobile apps for running inexpensive, high-quality clinical studies with unprecedented reach,” said Ray Dorsey, MD, David M. Levy Professor of Neurology at the University of Rochester Medical Centre.
 “We hope that CareKit will help us close the gap between our research findings and how we care for our Parkinson’s patients day-to-day.
-It’s opening up a whole new opportunity for the democratization of research and medicine.”
+It’s opening up a whole new opportunity for the democratisation of research and medicine.”

 Developers of health and wellness apps are excited to build these CareKit modules into apps for Parkinson’s patients, post-surgery progress, home health monitoring, diabetes management, mental health and maternal health.

-- The Texas Medical Center is designing apps to guide and support care pathways for its 8 million patients to improve their health through enhanced connectivity with their care teams.
+• The Texas Medical Centre is designing apps to guide and support care pathways for its 8 million patients to improve their health through enhanced connectivity with their care teams.

-- Beth Israel Deaconess Medical Center will provide patients with more insight into their own chronic care management through home health monitoring devices that securely store data in HealthKit™.
+• Beth Israel Deaconess Medical Centre will provide patients with more insight into their own chronic care management through home health monitoring devices that securely store data in HealthKit™.

 For more information, visit www.apple.com/carekit.